-I don't remember the roads being bad. almost 7 years ago
+I don't remember the roads being bad. about 7 years ago

 Sorry.
 But driving from Mex City to CUN, going to the places descrbed above are not te route.
 You should head to towars the Gulf of Mexico, not the Pacific.
 It is the other way.
 Leaving Mex City head to Puebla.
 Then Veracruz, Tabasco, Campeche!
 Yucatan and Cancun.

 There is a way from Escarcega, Campeche that takes you to Quinatana Roo direct without going to Yucatan.
-It is longer and much narrower. almost 7 years ago
+It is longer and much narrower. about 7 years ago

 Jm has outlined the direct route, so it really depends how much time you are planning.
 Puebla has interesting old colonial architecture, good modern restaurants and a great market.
 Just outside is the town of Cholula (sp?) which has pyramid ruins and a church for every day of the year!

-Not been to Veracruz, but I have read and heard from friends who have that it's a fun town, combining Mexico and Caribbean cultures and flavours. almost 7 years ago
+Not been to Veracruz, but I have read and heard from friends who have that it's a fun town, combining Mexico and Caribbean cultures and flavours. about 7 years ago